Ships hit by U-boats

 Cargo6280 tons of coal

-History Launched as War Warbler, completed in June 1919 as Bretwalda for Hall Bros, Newcastle.
-1937 sold to Gowan Shipping Co, Newcastle and renamed Start Point.
-1938 sold to Cereal Trade & Shipping Co Ltd, London.
+History Launched as War Warbler for The Shipping Controller, completed in June 1919 as Bretwalda for Hall Brothers SS Co Ltd, Newcastle-upon-Tyne.
+1935 renamed Start Point for Gowan Shipping Co Ltd, Newcastle-upon-Tyne.
+1937 sold to Cereal Trade & Shipping Co Ltd, London.

-According to the second mate, the master and the first mate were raving drunk and obnoxious most of the time and the conditions on board apalling.
+According to the second officer, the master and the chief officer were raving drunk and obnoxious most of the time and the conditions on board appalling.
 Apparently the master fell overboard when leaving the ship and drowned.
-He also claims that the first mate was responsible for loosing the motor lifeboat through his incompentency and that he tried to convince the other survivors to tell the Germans that the second mate is the chief officer.
+He also claims that the chief officer was responsible for losing the motor lifeboat through his incompetency and that he tried to convince the other survivors to tell the Germans that the second officer is the chief officer.

 If you can help us with any additional information on this vessel then please contact us.